1. What is Docker?

 Docker is the best known name in the container world but comes with drawbacks in a High Performance Computing (HPC) environment like Livermore Computing (LC), such as namespace-related security concerns.
 Ideally, we would work with HPC-friendly container technologies that lack Docker's vulnerabilities but are fully interoperable with Docker -- the industry standard.
 For example, enabling our users to run pre-existing Docker containers, to build new containers using Dockerfiles, and to run containers with Docker-like syntax all on Livermore Computing machines would allow us to leverage tools and expertise that our users may have developed in other environments.

-On the other hand, if you want to build a container from scratch, you'll need to use a recipe file (such as a Dockerfile or Singularity definition file), and Singularity definition files are not interoperable with Docker.
 We recommend using Podman to build containers from Dockerfiles on LC.
-As you'll see in a later section, you can use podman build to produce a .tar file with a Docker archive format from a Dockerfile.
-You can then use singularity build to convert your podman-built container to a singularity-compatible version (a .sif) for future use.
+As you'll see in a later section, you can use podman build to produce a .tar file with a Docker archive format from a Dockerfile or push it to a container registry just as you would with Docker.

 3. Where containers can help you